 What percentage of advertising does mobile account for?

-15. Mobile advertising will make up over 50% of ad spending by 2022
+15. Mobile advertising makes up over 50% of ad spending

-This year, mobile advertising will account for over half of all ad spending and overtake desktop advertising and web-based outlets.
+mobile advertising accounted for over half of all ad spending in 2022 and overtook desktop advertising and web-based outlets.
 This shift may even continue to increase as mobile devices continue to be the convenient and overwhelming method of communication and content consumption.

 16. 51% of ad spending will be on mobile and 49% on desktops by 2023